Ohio set to send all voters absentee ballot applications before presidential election

 The state’s April primary election was delayed and moved to mostly absentee voting amid concerns about the raging coronavirus pandemic.
 But so many Ohioans - about 1.9 million - requested the absentee ballots that some were delayed in arriving, leading to frustration and forcing some voters to cast their ballots in person despite potential health risks.

-For the general election in November, the applications will be sent to all 7.8 million registered Ohio voters around Labor Day, LaRose said, pending approval by the Republican controlled legislature.
+For the general election in November, the applications will be sent to all 7.8 million registered Ohio voters around Labor Day, LaRose said.

 Those who wish to vote by mail will be able to do so if they return the application.

-Note: (This story corrects to reflect updated guidance that the legislature does not need to approve sending the applications)